Amir-Nassimi/Spectra-Vision-Studio/README.md

   within our application.

 - **matplotlib (3.8.2)**: An essential library for creating static, interactive, and animated visualizations in Python.
-  Matplotlib is used in Super Spectra Vision for plotting graphs and visual data representations, crucial for analysis and debugging.
+  Matplotlib is used in Spectra Vision Studio for plotting graphs and visual data representations, crucial for analysis and debugging.

 - **singleton-decorator**: This Python package is utilized to implement the singleton design pattern, ensuring that a